CERVICAL CANCER

 What is cervical cancer?

 Cervical cancer is a type of cancer that affects the cervix, this is the lower part of the uterus (womb) that connects to the vagina.
-This is due to the unlimited growth of cells around the cervix.
-If this is not treated early, it can spread to other parts of the body.
+This is due to the unlimited growth of cells around the cervix [1, 2].
+If left untreated, these abnormal cells can spread beyond the cervix to other parts of the body, making early detection crucial [2].

 What causes cervical Cancer?

-The most common risk factor for cervical cancer is infection with human papillomavirus (HPV), which is responsible for most cases of cervical cancer.
+The most common risk factor for cervical cancer is infection with human papillomavirus (HPV), a common virus transmitted through sexual contact, which is responsible for most cases of cervical cancer [1, 3].
+While most HPV infections clear on their own, certain high-risk strains can, over time, trigger cancerous changes in cervical cells [3].

 Other risk factors for cervical cancer include age, with women over the age of 30 being at higher risk, as well as lifestyle factors such as age at first coitus, unprotected sexual intercourse, multiple sexual partners, use of some birth control pills, and smoking.
-Family history and genetic predisposition can also increase the risk of developing cervical cancer.
+[2, 3].
+A weakened immune system, including from HIV infection, can also accelerate disease progression, with women living with HIV being up to six times more likely to develop cervical cancer than the general population [1].

 What are the symptoms?